IN THE HIGH COURT OF KARNATAKA AT BENGALURU

 SCHEDULE

-Vacant site space measuring East to West 70 feet, North to South 48 feet forming part of property No.8 of Mathikere, Yeswanthapura Hobli, Bengaluru - 54, bounded on the:
+Vacant site space measuring East to West 70 feet, North to South 48 feet forming part of property No.8 of Mathikere, Yeswanthapura Hobli, Bengaluru - 54, b

 In property disputes, proof of ownership and lawful possession must be established; mere claims without supporting evidence lead to dismissal of injunction requests.